-The two sets of the IV:s in Table 6 and A.2, column (1-3) provide similar result as found in Table 5.
-Again the results point out that smaller and medium size firms that source from highwage countries face higher export survival ratio as compared to those that do not source from abroad while similar type of firms sourcing from low-wage countries do not have these positive effect on the export survival (as compared to firms that do not source from abroad).
+type of firms sourcing from low-wage countries do not have these positive effect on the export survival (as compared to firms that do not source from abroad).
 For larger firms, however, global sourcing no matter whether it is from high- or low-wage countries seems, as obtained in Table 5, to not affect the export survival probabilities.

 While the relevance is to some extent shown in the IV-generating probit in Table 4, there is, to the best of my knowledge, no test of instrument validity in the context of this non-linear hazard estimation.
 Hence, the results above are reliable under the assumption of instrument validity, which cannot be tested.
 I therefore use an approach which does not depend on such an assumption.
-Similar to Greenaway and Kneller (2007) and Bandick and Görg (2010), I estimate equation (7) on a matched sample generated by propensity score-matching procedure including firms that are similar to each other in many aspects but differ in terms of sourcing inputs from abroad or not.
-These results are presented in Table 6 and A.2; column (4-6).
+Similar to Greenaway and Kneller (2007) and Bandick and Görg (2010), I estimate Equation (7) on a matched sample generated by propensity score-matching procedure including firms that are similar to each other in many aspects but differ in terms of sourcing inputs from abroad or not.

+These results are presented in Table 6; Column (4-6).
+Again, the results in the upper part are based on a matched sample generated by using the propensity score model similar to Model 1 of Table 4 and the lower part by using Model 2 of Table 4.
 As in the previous columns the point estimate suggests that export surviving probabilities are higher in smaller and medium size firms that source from high-wage countries.
 For larger firms and firms sourcing from low-wage countries, however, export survival probabilities are not affected by global sourcing activities.